RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/funding/costing.md

 type: text
 ---

 RSE time is typically funded via internal or external grants, not through overheads.
+Most UKRI funders are aware of the role of RSEs and actively encourage their deployment on grants.

 ## RSE costing (grant-funded)